The Definitive Guide to GOTS Organic Cotton Sheets vs. Oeko-Tex Certified Sheets

-To know if something is truly organic, always look for GOTS organic certification and always check the GOTS Database to assure the brand selling the product is certified.
-If the brand is not in the database, the product is not certified.
-GOTS doesn't have the resources to police GOTS claims, so always double check, make sure the brand you're buying is in the database.
-Don't buy lengthy explanations why a brand isn't in the database, it's simple - "not in the database equals not-certified organic."
+First off, to know if something is truly certified, always look for GOTS organic certification and check the GOTS Database to assure the brand selling the product is certified.
+For Oeko-Tex, check the Oeko-Tex database to assure the brand is certified.
+If the brand is not in the database, the product is not certified and you should move on to find a brand that is legitimately certified.
+Don't buy into explanations why a brand isn't in a certification database, it's simple - "not in the database equals not-certified."

 For sustainability in textiles, nothing is more important than certified organic cotton.
 For certified organic cotton, GOTS is considered the gold standard because of the stringent standards and protocols.
 The protocol and breadth of GOTS certification and certified brands is awe-inspiring.
 Simply said, all other certifications fall dramatically short.